-Praesidium's Called to Protect program is a second-generation multi-media training program focused on matters of personal safety, abuse prevention and the creation of safe environments for children in Grades K-12.
+Empowering God's Children is a second-generation multi-media training program focused on matters of personal safety, abuse prevention and the creation of safe environments for children in Grades K-12.
 It does not replace the Virtus training, but is supplementary to that for parents and students.
 A yearly parent meeting is offered covering topics such as how offenders gain access to children, warning signs to look for in children and adults, and actions to take when noticed.
 A one-time training is requested for all parents.